gkushang/pinPal/README.md

 1. Click Run and then Edit Configurations…

-2. Set the configuration name (e.g. CukesRepo) and tick the *Single instance only* checkbox
+2. Set the configuration name (e.g. pinPal) and tick the *Single instance only* checkbox

 3. Add a *Make* configuration to the *Before launch* section